randolphpark/randolphpark.github.io/src/posts/BecomingATechnicalLeader.md

 9. To be a successful problem-solving leader, you must keep everybody's humanness at the forefront.
 10. If you are a leader, the people are your work.
 There is no other work worth doing.

-## 12. The problem of helping others
+## Chapter 12.
+The problem of helping others

 1. Wanting to help people may be a noble motive but that doesn't ake if any easier.
 2. If people don't want your help, you'll never succeed in helping them, no matter how smart or wonderful you are.